 I also wanted to touch on a fairly new trend which is the use of Yacon syrup as a low cal natural sweetener.
 Yacon syrup has recently become popular as a weight loss aid.

-Yacon syrup is extracted from the roots of the Yacon plant, which is found in the Andes mountains in South America.
-Like the monk fruit and stevia, the Yacon plant has been used for centuries as a medicinal tool.
-You might even mistake a Yacon root for a sweet potato.
-Through a very natural process, a tasty syrup resembling maple syrup, is extracted and filtered for use.
-Now, Yacon syrup isn’t a zero-calorie sweetener, but it does contain one third of the caloric value of sugar so it is considered a low-calorie sweetener.
-You’re probably asking… how did this ancient root vegetable become a new weight loss fad?
 Well, you can thank America’s favourite doctor: Dr. Oz.
 Not surprisingly, all of the research supporting the weight loss benefits of Yacon syrup come from one single study.
 In the 2009 study women consuming Yacon syrup lost 33 pounds over a period of 120 days compared to the placebo group.
-This was a super short study, with a small sample group, and there could have been a variety of factors that contributed to their weight loss (change in diet, increasing physical activity).
-Plus, this study was done back in 2009, and there haven’t really been any new studies to support these findings or that are even studying Yacon syrup since then.
+This was a super short study with a small sample group.
+Also, there could have been a variety of factors that contributed to their weight loss (change in diet, increasing physical activity).
+Since 2009 there haven’t really been any new studies to support these findings.

 Bottom line on monk sugar vs stevia vs yacon